flyingmachine/brave-clojure-web/content/java.md

 forth from the sanctuary of pure functions and immutable data structures into the wild and barbaric Land of Java.
 This treacherous journey is necessary because Clojure is hosted on the Java Virtual Machine (JVM), granting it two fundamental characteristics.
-First, a Clojure application is a Java application when you're compiling and running it.
+First, you run Clojure applications the same way you run Java applications.
 Second, you need to use Java objects for core functionality like reading files and working with dates.
 In this way, Clojure is a bit like a utopian community plunked down in the middle of a non-utopian country.
 It's preferable to interact with other